You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Mt Etna

-Visiting Mount Etna in Sicily is an awe-inspiring experience.
-As Europe’s highest active volcano, it offers breathtaking views and unique landscapes.
-There are hiking trails for exploration of its volcanic craters and lava flows.
+There are hiking trails for exploring its volcanic craters and lava flows.
 And, with snow-capped peaks & steaming vents, the raw power of nature is on display at Mt Etna.
-Making it a must-see attraction for nature enthusiasts and adventure seekers alike.

-If you choose to visit Mt Etna on your own, be sure to check the latest information on the INGV Observatory website because as it’s an active volcano there’s a chance access could be closed.
-Also, it’s not possible to trek to the summit without a guide due to safety reasons.
+If you choose to visit Mt Etna on your own, be sure to check the latest information on the INGV Observatory website.
+As it’s an active volcano, there’s a chance that access could be closed.
+Also, it’s not possible to trek to the summit without a guide for safety reasons.

 Distance from Palermo: 235 km